unixorn/awesome-zsh-plugins/README.md

 - [zsh-z (ptavares)](https://github.com/ptavares/zsh-z) - Installs and loads [z](https://github.com/rupa/z.git).
 - [zshange_directory_recent](https://github.com/Kjeldgaard/zshange_directory_recent) - Change to a recent directory.
 Requires [fzf]( https://github.com/junegunn/fzf).
 - [zshmarks](https://github.com/jocelynmallon/zshmarks) - A port of Bashmarks (by Todd Werth), a simple command line bookmarking plugin, for [oh-my-zsh](https://ohmyz.sh).
+- [zshmux](https://github.com/huboles/zshmux) - When a new shell is launched, quickly checks if there are any `tmux` sessions, or if the current shell is already in a `tmux` instance.
+If you are not already in a `tmux` session it will list all currently active sessions, and ask if you want to attach a currently running session, or make a new session in the shell.
 - [zshrc](https://github.com/freak2geek/zshrc) - Load local `.zshrc` files from your project scopes.
 - [zsnapac](https://github.com/johnramsden/zsh-zsnapac) - Plugin for taking ZFS pre/post upgrade snapshots on Arch Linux.
 - [zsnapshot](https://github.com/zdharma-continuum/zsnapshot) - Adds command to dump the current ZSH state into a file, for later restoration by sourcing the snapshot file.